Recently I had a CT scan. While there the tech asked me, “Why Yoga? What got you started?”

 On the other hand, you may be like my husband.
 He runs 5-6 days per week and uses a mix of Yoga and Pilates once a week to work on specific muscle groups and balance.
 While he doesn’t have a full appreciation for the relaxation poses, he still gets all the benefits Yoga has to offer.

 The point?
 Whether you do yoga once a week, once a month or every day, there are plenty of benefits to doing it.
 You will have your own personal reasons for doing it.
 Now you know my reason – I would love to hear yours.
-You can email me via the Contact Me page if you want to keep it between you and me, or you can comment below if you want to share it with everybody.

 *Note: Guys, be careful buying your wife a gym membership, especially as a birthday or Christmas present.
 You don’t want them to think, “sheesh, he thinks I need to work out!!”
 My husband talked to me about it before he did it, and he let me make the decision.